 Figure 6 shows the logical representation of a PoD.
 Each physical server has identical configurations with respect to memory, CPU and storage.
-In this model, you can use internal disks in the R730xd servers or external direct-attached storage (DAS) Dell MD1400 to host mailbox databases and logs.
-You can increase the number of mailboxes by scaling out the building blocks
+In this model, you can use internal disks in the R730xd servers or external direct-attached storage (DAS) MD1400 to host mailbox databases and logs.
+You can increase the number of mailboxes by scaling out the building blocks.

-Figure 6 PoD architecture for Exchange deployment
+Figure 6.
+PoD architecture for Exchange deployment

-Figure 6 illustrates the building block architecture of our Validated System for Exchange Server 2016.
+Figure 6 illustrates the building block architecture of our Ready Bundle for Exchange Server 2016.
 It has a single DAG spanning across two sites with an active-active user distribution model.
 Each database has four copies across two sites, and the design is site resilient.

-For a site-resilient configuration, Dell recommends a 4-copy DAG deployment with active-active distribution model.
+For a site-resilient configuration, Dell MEC recommends a 4-copy DAG deployment with active-active distribution model.
 In case of a site failure, the database copies on the surviving site provide email services to the end users.

 Exchange deployment depends on infrastructure services such as Active Directory (AD), Domain Name System (DNS), load balancers, and so on.
 The connectivity from the Exchange infrastructure to these infrastructure services and end users must be resilient and highly available.
-For our Validated System, we employed Dell Networking 10 GbE Top-of-Rack (ToR) switches.
+For our Ready Bundle, we employed Dell EMC Networking 10 GbE Top-of-Rack (ToR) switches.
 The networking connectivity is illustrated in Figure 7.

-Figure 7 Detailed network architecture for the Exchange reference implementation these network ports are connected to two separate ToR switches.
+Figure 7.
+Detailed network architecture for the Exchange reference implementation

+As mentioned in the System Components section, a total of four 10GbE network ports are available per server.
+These network ports are teamed to provide an aggregate network bandwidth of 40 Gbps per server.
+As shown in Figure 7, these network ports are connected to two separate ToR switches.
 These switches are connected together with a 40 GbE Link Aggregation (LAG) and connected to the internal data center network by using 10 GbE ports.
 In the above example, the MAPI and Replication traffic are separated by using VLANs.
 Because the QLogic 57800C NDC provides two 1 Gb ports along with the 10 GbE ports, it is possible to create a separate network fabric for replication traffic.
 This, however, is not cost effective as it involves two additional switches to support the server connectivity.